jparkington/Project-Scotch/README.md

 Project Scotch is a Python implementation that utilizes five classes, an Application file, and a Cython module.
 It is designed to be run directly from the terminal.
 To set up the project and use it, follow these steps:

 1. Install [Python](https://www.python.org/downloads/).
+2. Clone this repository to your local machine.
+3. In the terminal, navigate to the repository's directory.
-2. Install the required packages by running the following command in your terminal: `pip install cython numpy pandas dask[complete] pyarrow chess alive-progress tkinter`
+4. Install the required packages by running the following command in your terminal: `pip install -r requirements.txt`
    - **Note**: You might need to install [tkinter](https://docs.python.org/3/library/tkinter.html) separately based on your system.
 For example, in Ubuntu, you can run `sudo apt-get install python3-tk`.
-3. Clone this repository to your local machine.
-4. In the terminal, navigate to the repository's directory.
 5. Run the main Application file using Python, with the following options:

 Supply a PGN game as a command-line argument: